 We invite you to download our complete brochure to learn more about our institute, details on our fellowship program, and instructions on how to apply for a position.

 The fellowship program in Nephrology and Hypertension at Cleveland Clinic is a two-year traditional program that combines clinical teaching and academic medicine.
+This program is designed to share our knowledge and experience with other practicing medical professionals, as well as residents and fellows with an interest in Nephrology and Hypertension.
 The goal of the program is to prepare fellows to be the finest nephrologists who can easily enter the practice of their choice, whether academic or purely clinical, after graduation.

 Cleveland Clinic provides comprehensive diagnostic and therapeutic services for patients with renal disease and hypertension.
 Department of Nephrology and Hypertension staff are recognized for their expertise in chronic kidney disease (CKD), resistant hypertension, acute kidney injury (AKI) care, renovascular hypertension, primary aldosteronism, pheochromocytoma and continuous renal replacement therapy.
 Because of Cleveland Clinic’s unique status as a quarternary referral center located in an urban environment, fellows will become well-versed in common kidney disorders as well as having the unique opportunity to work with world-renowned experts on rare nephrological disorders.